certat/tuency-docs/docs/Managing_organisation/01_contacts.md

 <figure markdown="span">![Contact card](assets/tooltip.png) _Hover an icon to see the field name_</figure>

 !!! note
-    Tags such as `ATC Finance` are assigned by tenant or portal admins only.
-Organization admins may only view some tags.
+    Tags such as `ATC Finance` are assigned by tenant or portal admins only. organisation admins may only view some tags.

 ## Adding a New Contact